daniellerch/daniellerch.github.io/stego/aletheia/v03/f5-attack-en.md

 <center style='margin-bottom:30px'>Aletheia <a href='https://github.com/daniellerch/aletheia/tree/v0.3'>v0.3</a></center>

+> This article refers to Aletheia v0.3.
+Command names and outputs may differ in newer versions.

 > In this article we are going to talk about how to detect the steganography
 > scheme for **JPEG images** known as **F5**.
 To do this, we are going to
 > use the steganalysis tool [Aletheia](https://github.com/daniellerch/aletheia).